synbioks/synbioks.github.io/content/authors/Kevin-Keating/_index.md

 # - SynBioHub Plugins Tool
 ---

-Kevin Keating is a PhD candidate in Eric Young's Lab at WPI.
+Kevin is a bioengineer interested in pharmaceutical and fine chemical manufacturing.
+He is currently pursuing a PhD in Chemical Engineering at Worcester Polytechnic Institute, where he develops synthetic biology tools for engineering nonconventional prokaryotes.